 Scaramouche, aka Graham Hague, has self-published a book about the 1889 storm at Apia, Samoa, HMS Calliope, his great-grandfather who was a Petty Officer on HMS Calliope, the Germans and Americans present and so on.
 It details the people who were there, including some of the crews of the American warships: US Ships Vandalia, Trenton and Nipsic, and the German SM Schiffs Adler, Olga and Eber.
 It also gives a few details about people living in Apia, Samoa at the time.
 Naturally, it goes into far more detail than does this website.

-Take a quick look at a preview containing some extracts: CreateSpace Preview.
+Take a quick look at a preview containing some extracts: Amazon Book Store.

 The title "The Hurricane Jumpers" is the nickname given the ship (actually, the "Hurricane Jumper") on her successful escape from the storm.
 I thought it should equally apply to the people who were also involved.
 The book opens with the early history of my great-grandfather in the Royal Navy up to joining HMS Calliope, a history of the ship, a brief explanation of the politics in Samoa that caused so many experienced ship captains to ignore the weather signs and stay in the tiny harbour of Apia, an account of the two awful days of the hurricane, the aftermath, and Calliope's return to England.
 I have researched as much history of the men who were present as I possibly could, officers and seamen, of the British, German and American nationalities, plus a few Apia residents and natives.
 I have listed the names of as many of the people, and whether they survived or perished, as I have found data for, or had visits by family descendants to this site who shared their stories.

-It can be purchased (if you so wish!) from the following outlets (click the link for details and prices):
+It can be purchased from the following outlets (click the link for details and latest prices):

 In the links above, I list two reviews.
 Both are very positive, but I should warn you that the first was posted by my cousin, and the second by a friend.
 So although I begged them to be honest in their comments, and they have assured me they were, I suppose you will want to be a little sceptical about them.
 I wouldn't mind if you read the reviews yourself and then decide whether they seem genuine.

-If you do buy a copy (and many thanks!), and if you enjoyed reading it, please leave a review at the site from which you purchased it.
+If you do buy a copy, and if you enjoyed reading it, please leave a review at the site from which you purchased it.
 I realise this means that if you didn't like it, you can leave a bad review; but as I am asking people to spend their hard-earned cash on it, I must be prepared to take the rough with the smooth.
 Hopefully, there won't be too much rough!